 Looking for an inspired way to truly appreciate Mother Nature this Earth Day, as you set a new intention to make a positive impact on the planet?
-Reflect on all of the gifts of the Earth with the Meditation Studio Earth Day Collection of guided meditations.
+Reflect on all of the gifts of the Earth by grounding with a meditation.
 Just as it does in so many other aspects of life, meditation can help you clearly see the small but mighty steps that are within your power to reduce your footprint and celebrate the Earth in a meaningful way.
 Here are just a few ideas to get you started.

 Set a small goal, such as not using plastic bags.
 With that out of the way, you might discover that you don’t need disposable straws or food containers.
 Earth Day 2018 is focused on ending plastic pollution, and you can learn more about reducing your plastic consumption here.